COHABITATION AGREEMENT

 GOVERNING LAW AND JURISDICTION

 This Agreement and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it shall be governed by and construed in accordance with the law of England and Wales.
-The parties submit to the exclusive jurisdiction of the courts of England and Wales.
+Jurisdiction for disputes is dealt with in the Dispute Resolution clause above.

 Entire Agreement: This Agreement constitutes the entire agreement between the parties in respect of their cohabitation arrangements and supersedes any prior discussions, agreements or understandings.

-Variation: No variation of this Agreement shall be effective unless made in writing and signed by both parties (or executed as a deed, in accordance with clause 1 of the Law of Property (Miscellaneous Provisions) Act 1989).
+Variation: No variation of this Agreement shall be effective unless made in writing and executed as a deed in accordance with section 1 of the Law of Property (Miscellaneous Provisions) Act 1989.

 Severability: If any provision is found to be unenforceable, the remaining provisions shall continue in full force and effect.